Engusseus/ggebot/README.md

 3. **Skip Phase:**
    * Processes skip operations for all targets

+### Baron Mode

+Baron Mode operates differently:

+1. **Attack-Only Phase:**
+   * Attacks each target without sending spies
+   * Uses a simplified attack sequence (preset → fill waves)
+   * Maintains a maximum of 18 simultaneous attacks
+   * When reaching 18 active attacks, waits for the next slot based on attack timing
+   * Continues until all targets have been attacked

+2. **Sleep Phase:**
+   * After attacking all targets, waits for 3 hours before starting the next cycle

 ## Image Files (`objects/` directory)

 This directory contains the template images used by PyAutoGUI to locate elements on the screen.
 Ensure these images match what appears in your game window for the bot to function correctly.
 You may need to recapture these images based on your screen resolution and game settings.

+## Future Work

+* **Baron Mode Attack Timing**: Further optimization and refinement of the attack scheduling system in Baron Mode is needed to ensure optimal performance in all scenarios.
+* **Dynamic Overlay Sizing**: Automatic adjustment of the target selection overlay based on game window size.

 ## Troubleshooting

 * **Image Recognition Issues**: If the bot fails to find buttons or interface elements, you might need to update the images in the `objects/` directory to match your game's appearance.
 * **OCR Problems**: Make sure Tesseract OCR is properly installed and configured.
 The bot will attempt to detect it automatically.
 * **Performance**: Close unnecessary applications to ensure the bot runs smoothly.
+* **Target Selection**: If the overlay doesn't align perfectly with your game window, adjust the width and height values in the Target Selection Overlay section.

 ## License